h-morgan/axle-interview/README.md

 ## 3. How to run locally

-Note: you can't use the Pipedream pipeline when running locally.
-You need to first run Oauth process (either in Postman, or by triggering the Pipedream pipeline).
-Use the retrieved access token to make requests in Postman/Insomnia or via cURL.

 To run the go webhook service locally, clone this repo and build the docker image:

 ```